Table of Contents

 It is an excellent choice if you want a minimalist packaging structure that offers durability especially when it comes to shipping products long distances.

 Mailer boxes don’t require additional packaging inside when being shipped to customers.

-They also allow companies to save raw materials without sacrificing the safety of the products inside.
+They also allow companies to save on raw materials without sacrificing the safety of the products inside.

 Pillow boxes are small and compact and they require minimal materials.